Arreborn/nvim-config/README.md

 - Works with Neovim 0.11 (on my machine).
 Added a highlight that broke with the update for some reason.
 No refactor to use the new LSP-config yet, that'll come _one day_.
-- **250104** Not an april fools push.
+- **250401** Not an april fools push.
 Could be though.
 However, since pretty much everything I write is in Markdown these days I've set up this fancy ass plugin that makes it look neater.
+- **250403** Leap.nvim is dead, and Folke killed it.
+Tbh, I don't know why I didn't swap to Folkes magnificent studd earlier.